DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-200hhly.md

 ## Information Panels
 {{% w3-notice-icon type="success" heading="Intended Use" %}}
-Designed to soothe your sore muscles with the healing properties of CBD, Peppermint and Eucalyptus Essential Oils.
+Designed to soothe your sore muscles with the healing properties of CBD and Hemp Oil.
-{{% /w3-notice-icon %}}

 {{% w3-alert-icon
 type="warning"
 heading="Direction for Safe Use" %}}